kemasuda/numpyro-inferutils/README.md

 F = info["fisher"]
 ```

-The Fisher matrix is approximated as
+The Fisher matrix for an independent Gaussian likelihood is computed as

-F ≈ Jᵀ J,
+F = Jᵀ J,

 where J_ij = ∂r_i / ∂θ_j and